 So, what exactly IS experiential learning?

 Experiential learning is learning by doing: instead of reading a book or watching a video, trainees step into the workplace and start practicing their actual work.
-Actively training like this has huge benefits, and it is also safer and cheaper than older methods.
+Experiential learning programs can be complex and take a lot of experience to develop successfully.
+Luckily, virtual reality training for businesses is lowering the bar to entry rapidly.

 - VR training lets trainees not only see a thing, but actually do it: Employees learn from experience without being exposed to danger